p2ppsr/cwi-react/README.md

 You should familiarize yourself with the `@cwi/core` package, since it's the primary interface to CWI.
 This package is concerned with the UI components, while `@cwi/core` deals with the actual meat and potatoes.

-If you are an outside app developer or service provider workin to create things with Babbage, then you want to check out the [Babbage SDK](https://projectbabbage.com/sdk) instead.
+If you are an outside app developer or service provider working to create things with Babbage, then you want to check out the [Babbage SDK](https://projectbabbage.com/sdk) instead.

 ## Development